hra687261/smt-lsp-vscode-extension/README.md

 ```

 # TODO
-- A way to extend the syntax highlighting and typechecking grammars from the user's side (through extension settings and preludes to the server maybe?).
 - Syntax highlighting for the latest version of the SMT-LIB standard. (only version 2.5 is supported for now)
-- Syntax highlighting for for the other languages supported by [Dolmen](https://github.com/Gbury/dolmen).
+- Syntax highlighting for for the other languages supported by [Dolmen](https://github.com/Gbury/dolmen). (some day)